devopsdays/devopsdays-web/content/events/2021-raleigh/welcome.md

 Description = "devopsdays Raleigh 2021"
 +++

 # DevopsDaysRDU will now be a virtual event on April 8th.
-More details will be published soon!
+Registration is open!

 <!-- <div style="text-align:center;">
   {{< event_logo >}}